Mohit-kumar123/Findoc-Services/README.md

 ---

 ## Usage
-- Register a new user or login with existing credentials.
+- Register a new user or use the demo credentials:
+	- Email: `test@gmail.com`
+	- Password: `Test123!`
 - Access the dashboard to view/upload images (protected route).
 - Logout to end your session.

 ---

 ## Deployment
-- Backend can be deployed to Render, Heroku, or any Node.js host.
+- Backend: Deployable to Render, Heroku, or any Node.js host.
-- Frontend can be deployed to Vercel, Netlify, or any static host.
+- Frontend: Deployed live on Vercel ([https://findoc-services.vercel.app/](https://findoc-services.vercel.app/)).

 ---